 Tracing Analysis provides a wide range of tools to help developers identify performance bottlenecks of distributed applications.
 This helps developers improve the efficiency of developing and troubleshooting applications that use the microservices architecture.
 The provided tools can be used to map traces, offer trace topologies, analyze application dependencies, and calculate the number of requests.
-Tracing Analysis is free to activate, and you pay only for the Log Service resources that are consumed to store tracing data.
+To use Tracing Analysis, you must activate Log Service.
+You do not need to pay for the Log Service resources that are consumed to offer the Tracing Analysis service.

 - Step-by-Step Tracing Simplifies the troubleshooting of distributed applications.
 You no longer need to log on to individual machines to obtain logs for troubleshooting.

-- End-to-End Trace Analysis Offers an overview of service calls for applications, and calculates the number of requests for each interface.
+- End-to-End Trace Analysis Provides an overview of service calls for applications, and calculates the number of requests for each interface.